Flipping the Food System Ishpeming High School CTE Class Presents Project Proposals to Community Partners

 Over the next two weeks, the class will use the information they gleaned from community partners to prepare mini-grant proposals for SARE grant partners and Food Futures grant partners to secure funding for the proposed projects.

-Invited community partners included MSU Extension, Marquette Alger-RESA, Northwoods Test Kitchen, Chartwells, Partridge Creek Compost, Transition Marquette County, the Ishpeming Lions Club, the City of Ishpeming, Ishpeming School District Directors, PCF founder Dan Perkins, Nancy & Steve Taylor, and Ray Bush.
+Invited community partners included MSU Upper Research and Extension Center, Marquette Alger-RESA, Northwoods Test Kitchen, Chartwells, Partridge Creek Compost, Transition Marquette County, the Ishpeming Lions Club, the City of Ishpeming, Ishpeming School District Directors, and community member Ray Bush.
 Partners listened, asked questions, and offered expertise to help refine student plans and support implementation.

 Learn More About These Programs